Ayu18z/CarRentalSystem/README.md

-# 🚗 Car Rental System
+# 🚗 Car Rental System.

 A **web-based Car Rental System** built using **Spring Boot**, **Angular**, and **MySQL**.
 This project provides a seamless interface for both **Admin** and **User** roles to manage and book cars efficiently.